ResistanceHub/coin-flip/README.md

 ## Step 4: Enum

-There is a good chance that you are using in 0 and 1 to represent heads and tails.
+There is a good chance that you are using 0 and 1 to represent heads and tails.

 If so, please modify the program so that it uses an enum to represent heads and tails.